Technigo/project-happy-thoughts-api/README.md

 # Project Happy Thoughts API

-the objective was to use React to build a  RESTful api to post and get Twitter-like comments  You are also able to "like" a post.
+the objective was  to build a RESTful api to post and get Twitter-like comments, You are also able to "like" a post.

 link to backend: https://github.com/swolfson1/project-happy-thoughts-api